Senior Community Activity Ideas During COVID-19 Quarantines: Part 4

 If loved ones can’t make a window or drive-by visit to your communities, take the social distancing party to them.
-Families like this one can hold up signs, balloons, cheer or sing songs.
-It gives you seniors a chance to get out, connect with friends and family and do so at a safe distance from your community's transportation vehicle.
+Families like this one can hold up signs, balloons, cheer, or sing songs.
+It gives your seniors a chance to get out and connect with friends and family at a safe distance from your community's vehicle.

-It’s a staple for any party entertainer; the ability to turn balloons into all sorts of shapes and animals.
-And it’s pretty easy to get the hang of (after a bit of practice) especially for more simple objects.
+It’s a staple for any party entertainer: the ability to turn balloons into all sorts of shapes and animals.
+And it’s pretty easy to get the hang of (after a bit of practice), especially for simple shapes.
 Here is a balloon heart Lisa White of North Rehabilitation Centre shared on social media.

 Write Your Own Song

-Nakia Beverly-Brown, an Activities Assistant at Atria Shaker, took karaoke to the next level, when she rewrote the lyrics to “I Will Survive”.
-This remix is an inspired anthem about dealing with COVID-19.
-You can watch the video here and or just read some of her amazing lyrics below!
+Nakia Beverly-Brown, an Activities Assistant at Atria Shaker, took karaoke to the next level when she rewrote the lyrics to “I Will Survive.”
+This remix is an inspiring anthem about dealing with COVID-19.
+You can watch the video here or just read some of her amazing lyrics below!

 See what you can do with residents.
-Maybe pick a song, have them submit some lyrics and pick the best ones!
+Maybe pick a song, have them submit some new lyrics, and pick the best ones!

 Lean on Technology

-If you are looking to change up video chats - Here are two apps which let residents and families interact in unique ways.
-House Party lets groups play all sorts of games, while they chat online.
-You can play trivia, draw images which people need to guess or play charades!
+If you are looking to change up video chats, here are two apps that let residents and families interact in unique ways.
+House Party lets groups play all sorts of games while they chat online.
+You can play trivia, draw images that people need to guess, or play charades!

-And the app Caribu allows seniors to read books to their grandkids, as they follow along on a device.
+The app Caribu allows seniors to read books to their grandkids as they follow along on a device.
 You can also colour and draw together.
-It’s basically a “virtual playdate”.
+It’s basically a virtual playdate.
 And right now they are giving free access to many people during the COVID-19 pandemic.